josh-wong/app-open-close-script/README.md

-# Script for opening and closing a Windows app
+# Script for opening and closing a Windows app🤖

 The app-open-close Python script opens a Windows app by using the app's URI, then closes the app after a specific amount of time.